aakashbari/FSM-to-determine-a-decimal-number-divisible-by-5/README.md

-# FSM To Determine a Decimal Number Divisible By 5
+# FSM To Determine a Decimal Number Divisible By 5 Using Yosys
 This repository contains all the information needed to build your  Finite State Machine to detect a decimal number (0-9) whether it is divisible by 5 or not